Providing a Support System

 - Extracurricular activities, volunteering, special events, field trips, home visits for family integration, and other activities (view programs below)

 Families of residents who reside at St. Louis Center are encouraged to visit and remain involved in their loved ones’ lives.

-To be eligible for admission into one of St. Louis Center’s residential homes or day/respite non-residential programs, an individual must have a diagnosis of an intellectual/developmental disability and cognitive impairment (Full-Scale IQ less than 70) that significantly impairs life skills in the following areas:
+To be eligible for admission into one of St. Louis Center’s residential homes or day/respite non-residential services and programs, an individual must have a diagnosis of an intellectual/developmental disability and cognitive impairment (Full-Scale IQ less than 70) that significantly impairs life skills in the following areas:

 - Self-care, personal care, and independence